MLHale/CYBR8480/modules/hybrid-app-tutorial.md

 [Top](#table-of-contents)

 #### Exploring cordova packages
-We will stop here for today and pickup next time with cordova packages that give us access to native features on the device.
+The [next tutorial](hybrid-app-tutorial-part2.md) explores cordova packages that give us access to native features on the device.